Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/end-of-life-for-personal-installation-templates/guide.en-gb.md

 ### Using OVHcloud, SoYouStart or Kimsufi APIs <a name="api"></a>

 If you are using the OVHcloud, SoYouStart or Kimsufi APIs to trigger OS installations from a personal template, you can continue using the `POST /dedicated/server/{serviceName}/install/start`{.action} API call until **the 7th of October 2025**.
 But please note that starting from **the 17th of June 2025**, you will no longer be able to add or edit personal templates.

-Although you will receive an email with all the details to migrate your API payloads to the [new /reinstall API call](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/reinstall), feel free to start exploring the examples and schemes of the [new /reinstall API call in the API console](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/reinstall) (API scheme is the same for OVHcloud, [SoYouStart](https://eu.api.soyoustart.com/console/#/dedicated/server/%7BserviceName%7D/install/start~POST) and [Kimsufi](https://eu.api.kimsufi.com/console/#/dedicated/server/%7BserviceName%7D/install/start~POST)) and look at its [public documentation](/pages/bare_metal_cloud/dedicated_servers/api-os-installation).
+Although you will receive an email with all the details to migrate your API payloads to the [new "/reinstall" API call](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/reinstall), feel free to start exploring the examples and schemes of the [new /reinstall API call in the API console](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/reinstall) (API scheme is the same for OVHcloud, [SoYouStart](https://eu.api.soyoustart.com/console/#/dedicated/server/%7BserviceName%7D/install/start~POST) and [Kimsufi](https://eu.api.kimsufi.com/console/#/dedicated/server/%7BserviceName%7D/install/start~POST)) and look at its [public documentation](/pages/bare_metal_cloud/dedicated_servers/api-os-installation).

-In your case, the end of the personal templates feature should simplify OS installation on dedicated servers.
+The end of the personal templates feature will simplify OS installation on dedicated servers.
 Indeed, the new API call [POST /dedicated/server/{serviceName}/reinstall](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/reinstall) brings all the possible customizations that the old API call [POST /dedicated/server/{serviceName}/install/start](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/install/start) was not able to offer without the need to first define a personal template under [/me/installationTemplate](https://eu.api.ovh.com/console/?section=%2Fme&branch=v1#get-/me/installationTemplate).

 The following comparison gives you an idea of the reduced number of API calls to achieve a complex customization configuration involving hardware RAID and custom partitioning: from `4+n`{.action} calls (where `n`{.action} is the number of partitions you have defined in your partitioning layout) to 1 single API call.

 ![API calls comparison](images/api-calls-comparison.png){.thumbnail}

-As you can see, everything becomes streamlined, eliminating the the need for heavy setup.
+As you can see, everything becomes streamlined, eliminating the the need for heavy setups.

 ## Go further